 In Illinois, the same rules that apply to flame cremation apply to alkaline hydrolysis.

-For more information, see Is Alkaline Hydrolysis Legal in Illinois?
+For more information, see Burial & Cremation Laws in Illinois

 You can find out more about home funerals by visiting the National Home Funeral Alliance website.
 The book Final Rights, by Joshua Slocum and Lisa Carlson, also offers extensive information on the subject.